-Update (June 14): After a long gap, the new watches have received June’s first firmware version.
+Update (June 14): The new watches have received June’s first firmware version.
 It is the first June update and only launched as a regular checkup.
 The latest update doesn’t bring any new features or changes to the Watch 4 series.
 You can identify it by build number R8**FXXU1FVE1, and it is 89MB in a package.
 The software is now released, and it will soon reach your country.
 Let me know if you receive this firmware in your country.

 Update (May 03): The Galaxy Watch 4 series users are now getting the first software update for the month of May.
 As the news coming from South Korea, the latest firmware has been dispatched to tackle minor issues on the smartwatch.
 The changelog only reads ‘stabilization code applied,’ which means it doesn’t carry a new feature.
 You can look for the software code R8**XXU1FVD4 to install the latest version.
 It is 100MB in size and rolling out in South Korea.